-St. Nicholas, we follow the Read, Write, Inc. phonics and spelling programme.
-Along-side this programme pupils may also be given spelling to learn each week.
+- (1) At Child Okeford School, we follow the Read, Write, Inc. phonics and spelling programme.
+Alongside this programme pupils may also be given spellings to learn each week.
 These will be bought home in a spelling book or log book.
 The amount of spellings will vary depending on the age of the children.
-For example: KS1 will have approximately 5 spelling a week, whereas KS2 will have up to 10 or 15.

-Spelling for KS1 will be taken from the Read, Write, Inc. scheme or the National Curriculum exception words.

-Spellings for KS2 will be taken from the Read, Write Inc scheme and will relate to the spelling/ phonics rule learnt that week.
+For example: KS1 will have approximately 5 spelling a week, whereas KS2 will have up to 10 or 15. - (2) Spelling for KS1 will be taken from the Read, Write, Inc. scheme or the National Curriculum exception words. - (3) Spellings for KS2 will be taken from the Read, Write, Inc. scheme and will relate to the spelling/phonics rule learnt that week.

-Resources
+5. Resources